timothyas/bash-envy/conda/README.md

 ```

 and note that any time that you want to use the packages we are soon to add,
-you will need to activate the environment (e.g. before launching a jupyter notebook).
+you will need to activate the environment.

+Be sure to see below for how to add this environment so it is visible
+in jupyter notebooks, this requires some extra steps.

 Note: I absolutely recommend using python versions greater than 3, and really >3.5
 is a good idea.